adamedx/autographps/ROADMAP.md

 * Use https://github.com/PowerShell/platyPS to generate markdown help
 * Should 'type' be 'resource' or 'resourcetype'?
 * Should Get-GraphResource be Get-GraphContent?
-* Should Get-GraphItem, etc., return child uris?
-Maybe not.
 * Invoke-GraphMethod
 * Format-GraphItem
 * Make new-graphitem return specific error message when you try to create an item by type only that does not have an entityset
 * Use odata context
 * New command features:
   * New-GraphItem, Get-GraphItem, Get-GraphChildItem, Set-GraphItem, Remove-GraphItem WithRelationshipFrom
-* Rename Get-GraphUriInfo?
 * Rename GraphObject to GraphItem
 * Use relationship terminology rather than navigationproperty
 * Get-GraphToken should show current token scopes